saulgalaviz/virtualFittingRoom/README.md

 # Virtual Fitting Room

-Collaboration with four others, implementing the Agile Software Development Life-Cycle Methodology to develop an Augmented Reality, Android application for fitting clothes over the user in real time.
+Collaboration with one other Software Engineer, a Business Analyst, a Project Manager, and a Quality Assurant to develop an Augment Reality app for fitting clothes over the user in real time.

-Designed and developed the main software using Unity and tactfully incorporating the Vuforia software development kit to successfully display the Augmented Reality clothing portion of the application, over the user
+Designed and implemented over the course of five bi-weekly sprints implementing the Agile Software Development Lifecycle.
+Worked as the main Augmented Reality Software Engineer.

-Placed top three in class competition for our Software Engineering course out of over 12 projects.
+Won top three in a competition from over twelve Augmented Reality applications.

 -----------------------------------------------------------------------------------------------